-Irish America has it's own Saint Patrick's Day traditions and dishes and Corned Beef and Cabbage ranks near the top.
-(You won't find this dish on an Irish menu, since the Irish themselves use bacon in this recipe).
-Here's a tasty U.S. version and enjoy the day!
+Irish America has it's own traditions, and dishes and corned beef and cabbage ranks near the top.
+(You won't find this dish on an Irish menu since the Irish themselves use bacon in this recipe).
+Here's a tasty U.S. version- enjoy!

 One 3-pound corned beef brisket (uncooked), in brine

 1/2 large head green cabbage (about 2 pounds), cut into 8 thick wedges

 8 small new potatoes (about 1 1/4 pounds), halved

 Serving suggestion: Whole-grain mustard or horseradish sauce

 Preheat the oven to 300 degrees F.

 Place the corned beef in a colander in the sink and rinse well under cold running water.

 Place the corned beef in a large Dutch oven with a tight-fitting lid, add the water, bay leaves, peppercorns, allspice, and cloves.
 Bring to a boil, uncovered, and skim off any scum that rises to the surface.
 Cover and transfer pan to the oven, and braise until very tender, about 3 hours and 45 minutes.